-broadband services, including subscriber counts.
-For this report, we used the June 2018 Form 477 data.
-It should be noted that the Form 477 subscriber data values are for a month that generally lags the reporting month, and therefore, there are likely to be small inaccuracies in the tier ratios.
+information has not been provided by an ISP, we instead rely on the FCC's Form 477 data.
+All facilities-based broadband providers are required to file data with the FCC twice a year (Form 477) regarding deployment of broadband services, including subscriber counts.
+For this report, we used the June 2019 Form 477 data.
+It should be noted that the Form 477 subscriber data values generally lag the reporting month, and therefore, there are likely to be small inaccuracies in the tier ratios.
 It is for this reason that we encourage ISPs to provide us with subscriber numbers for the measurement month.

 As in our previous reports, we found that for most ISPs the actual speeds experienced by subscribers either nearly met or exceeded advertised service tier speeds.
 However, since we started our MBA program, consumers have changed their Internet usage habits.
-In 2011, consumers mainly browsed the web and downloaded files; thus, we reported average broadband speeds since these average speeds were likely to closely mirror user satisfaction.
-By contrast, in September-October 2018 (the measurement period for this report) consumer internet usage had become dominated by video consumption, with consumers regularly streaming video for entertainment and education.9 Both the median measured speed and consistency in service are likely to influence the perception and usefulness of Internet access service.
-Therefore, our network performance analytics have been expanded to better capture this.
+In 2011, consumers mainly browsed the web and downloaded files; thus, we reported mean broadband speeds since these statistics were likely to closely mirror user experience.
+By contrast, in September-October 2019 (the measurement period for this report) consumer internet usage had become dominated by video consumption, with consumers regularly streaming video for entertainment and education.
+Therefore, our network performance analytics have been expanded by using consistency in service metrics to better capture the shift in usage patterns.
+Both the median measured speed metric and consistency in service metrics help to better reflect the consumer's perception and usefulness of Internet access service.